One of the essential parts of filing freelancer taxes is a tax return.

 With these detailed instructions, you’ll be able to complete Schedule C with the necessary documentation for your small business, along with your personal income tax return.

-Schedule C highlights the fact that it’s important for you to keep detailed records all year long, by keeping receipts from clients, expenses for the business, tracking mileage for business use of your vehicle, and determining costs of using your home as your business space.
+Schedule C highlights the importance of keeping detailed records all year long.
+Keep receipts from clients, track expenses for the business, log mileage for business use of your vehicle, and determine costs of using your home as your business space.

 Armed with this knowledge, tax time should be easier for any freelancer.
 Now, sign up to a free trial of Bonsai to see how we can put your freelancing on autopilot.